 Windows Photos: “It looks like we don’t support this file format.”

 The first thing you need to check is if other photo viewers can actually open the file.
 For example try the ‘old’ Windows Photo Viewer or a third party photo viewer.
-If those fail to open the photo as well, the file is probably corrupt.
-If the corruption is limited to the file’s header you may be able to repair it using the header of an intact file.
-I created a utility, JPG-Repair Toolkit, to help you do this for JPEG photos.
+If those fail to open the photo as well, the file may be corrupt.

 How to fix ‘It looks like we don’t support this file format’ using JPG-repair